SenayYakut/Microsoft-LEAP-C-14-Sunnyvale-CA-Technical-Interview-prep-for-Software-Development-track./README.md

 anything.
 Don't go overboard, but practicing coding can help you remember the small things that can be hard to remember (like syntax)

+Make sure to keep a document and write down your thought process as you do it.